aguecig/Project-Euler/README.md

 A googol is a massive number: one followed by one hundred zeros; 100^100 is almost unimaginably large: one followed by two hundred zeros.
 Despite their size, the sum of the digits in each number is only 1.

 ###### Considering the natural numbers of the form a^b, where a,b < 100, what is the maximal digital sum?

+### Problem 59 - Python

+The attached text file has a cipher text message that has been encrypted with key that is 3 characters long all of which are lower case ascii values.
+The encryption was done by xoring.
+Determine the plain text message and the ascii score of the plain text message.